TIMELINE-Fortis Healthcare bidding war: The story so far

 * Manipal to undertake rights issue for up to 40 billion rupees

-* Unsolicited non-binding expression of interest, which will enable Fosun to hold 25 percent or more Fortis securities
+* Unsolicited non-binding expression of interest shall not enable Fosun to hold more than 25 percent of Fortis securities

 * Primary infusion at up to 156 rupees per share, subject to due diligence to be completed within three weeks, up to total investment of $350 million April 18 here - IHH Healthcare revises its offer